batect/batect/ROADMAP.md

   * importance of idempotency
   * integration with IDEs (eg. how to reference the Ruby runtime inside a Docker container for code completion etc.)
 * make error message formatting (eg. image build failed, container could not start) prettier and match other output (eg. use of bold for container names)
+* easy way to update to new versions when notified (eg. `batect update` downloads new wrapper script and replaces it in place)
 * move to Kotlin/Native
   * Why?
 Don't want to require users to install a JVM to use batect, also want to remove as much overhead as possible